J. E. Franklin: Teaching

 In 1969, Franklin was hired as a part-time Lecturer in the Department of Education at Lehman College in the Bronx.
 The following year, she was hired as a full-time Lecturer.
 She taught at Lehman College until 1975.
 At Lehman she taught her first college course on race.
 She worked with Associate Professor Mary Rita Donleavy (sister of J. P. Donleavy) on the Eureka-Unitive Education Program.
 During this time she wrote several plays for her Lehman students (Eureka Theatre Group), including Four Women: A Play in One Act, based on the Nina Simone song Four Women, reimagined as roommates attending an integrated college, which was performed at Lehman College in 1973.
 Macpilate was performed at Lehman College in 1974, and The Creation was performed at Lehman College in 1975.

-Franklin attended Union Theological Seminary for two semesters in 1972-1973, although she did not complete a degree.
+Franklin attended Union Theological Seminary for two semesters in 1972–1973, although she did not complete a degree.
 There she took a liberation theology class with James H. Cone.
 In 1978–1979, she taught at Skidmore College.
 From 1982 to 1989, she was the resident playwright at Brown University, where she worked with George Houston Bass and Rhett Jones, co-founders of Rites and Reason Theatre.
 Where Dewdrops Of Mercy Shine Bright was performed at Brown University in 1993.
-In 1990, she was a Visiting Assistant Professor in the Department of Theatre Arts at the University of Iowa.
+In 1990, she was a Visiting assistant professor in the Department of Theatre Arts at the University of Iowa.
 A graduate student in her script analysis course, Tisch Jones, the daughter of Geneva Handy Southall, asked to stage her work for the Playwrights Festival as part of her degree.
 It led to the first three ten-minute plays of Franklin's being performed at the festival.
 Wonderchild was performed at the University of Iowa in 1993 and directed by Jones, who had requested that the play be written.
-In 1992-1993, Franklin was a Fellow of the Schomburg Center at the New York Public Library.
+In 1992–1993, Franklin was a Fellow of the Schomburg Center at the New York Public Library.
 In the 1990s, she was a faculty member at the Harlem School of the Arts.
 She also founded the Blackgirl Ensemble Theatre in New York City.
 In April 2021, during the pandemic, she joined a class, "African American Plays from Stage to Screen" at Middlebury College remotely to talk about her career and to "provide advice for the next generation of creative minds."

-J. E. Franklin at Lehman College Commencement, May 30, 2024.

 On May 30, 2024, at the 56th Commencement of Lehman College, Franklin was awarded an honorary Doctor of Letters.
 As stated in the Commencement program, "Franklin's impact as playwright, educator, and activist is evident in her fearless exploration of the Black experience in America, particularly the experience of Black women and families."

 Personal

 Franklin married Lawrence Siegel in 1964.
-Her daughter is the actress, spoken word artist, and director N'zinga Franklin, who goes professionally by Malika Nzinga, and who has appeared in Daredevil (TV series) and Luke Cage (TV series).
+Her daughter is the actress, spoken word artist, and director N'zinga Franklin, who goes professionally by Malika Nzinga, and who has appeared in the television series Daredevil and Luke Cage.